 You’ll find listed here are the leading headlamps you can buy, some which are lower-end models with basic features, and others that are upper-end models with all the bells and whistles.
 Whatever your budget, there are some outstanding headlamps available for purchase.

-Weight: 2.4 ounces; 68.4 grams
+Weight: 2.4 oz

 You get a full 120 hours of burn time on low mode.
 The device lets you choose the lighting you like the most, white or red.
 You can switch between spotlight and floodlight modes, and if one mode is too bright, you can use the dimmer functions to make adjustments.